 Two key elements of our program's design connect pay to performance.
 First, our incentive goals are designed to challenge our NEOs to achieve a high level of performance to earn incentives at target.
 When our NEOs hit and exceed these goals, we compensate them accordingly.
-Conversely, disappointing results significantly reduce our NEOs' compensation.

 Second, to further connect NEOs' pay to performance, we employ a pay mix philosophy that places greater emphasis on performance-based and equity compensation over base salary.
 The following charts illustrate our pay mix philosophy which consists of a lower percentage of base salary compared to performance-based pay at target.
-The adjustments that the Compensation Committee made to CEO compensation for 2018 place even greater emphasis on performance-based pay: